wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 Important to note!

-On first launch of Android Studio it will run an update.
-Please launch and update Android Studio  before you come to a meetup in order to save time staring at your computer.
+After launching Android Studio, please check to see if you have the most recent version.
+There is a check for updates optin in the toolbar.

 [More details needed here to download and install the appropriate packages]

 **Let’s take the time to set up your phone.**

 Now is a good time as any to set up your phone/tablet if you have one.
 (Remember, you can build and test many apps with just the built-in emulator.)
-You only have to do three things to enable testing of your apps on your device:
+You have to do four things to enable testing of your apps on your device:

 * Ensure your phone will allow the installation of apps from unknown sources (the unknown source is you rather than apps from the Play Store.)
 Try looking under Settings → Security and make sure the checkbox for Unknown Sources is checked.

+* Turn on Developer Options under Settings if that option isn't currently available.
+To do this, go to About Phone, find the build number, and click on it several times until it unlocks Developer Options.

 * Allow USB debugging.
 Try looking under Settings → Developer Options and check the USB debugging box.